vdumbrav/TON-Lottery-Parser/README.md

 - **Incremental updates**: remembers the last processed logical time (`lt`) and only fetches newer ones on each run.
 - **NFT-mint focus**: processes all traces that include an `nft_mint` action.
 - **Prize-only support**: traces with a `ton_transfer` prize but no `nft_mint` (e.g. manual jackpot payout) are also supported.
+- **Fake transaction detection**: validates all transactions using a multi-factor scoring system to identify suspicious activity.
 - **Structured output**: appends to a CSV with the following columns:

   - `participant` — wallet that minted the NFT or received the prize